RituPande/ctc/README.md

 ***captcha_model.py***  contains implementation of :

--  **CaptchaModel** : It is a custom Keras model that uses bi-directional LTSMs
+-  **CaptchaModel** : It is a custom Keras model that :
+    - Downsamples the image using 2D convolutions and max-pooling
+    - The width of the downsampled image is equal to the timesteps
+    uses bi-directional LTSMs
 -  **loss_func** :   It is a custom loss function that uses the tensorflow implementation of CTC to calculate CTC loss
 -  **CTCAccuracy** : This is a custom accuracy metrics that calculates accuracy as the hamming distance between the ground truth and predicted captcha.